 - Contract fee for each contract period and for contract extension - 4.000 ISK

 - Transfer fee - 10.000 ISK

 - Residents who do not have legal residence in Iceland need to pay an insurance deposit before signing a contract.
-The amount is equal to one months rent or a minimum of 70.000 ISK, if the rent s lower as well as a 10.000 ISK cleaning fee.
+The deposit is equivalent to one month's rent.

 - Computer/Internet assistance - if the fault is in the residents computer/router - 5.000 ISK

 - Garage opener - only available at Skólgarður (Brautarholt) and Skógargarðar (Skógarvegur) - 15.000 ISK and is refunded when returned

 - Storage of furniture (bed/fridge etc) - 7.500 ISK.
 Included in the price is removing the furniture, storage and returning it at the end of the lease

 The rooms at Gamli Garður, rooms with shared facilities at Oddagarðar and Mýrargarður as well as shared apartments in type 5-5 are furnished.
 Residents in other accommodation can request a bed, a desk and a chair for a service fee of 15.000 ISK.

 The resident can pick up the keys to the Student housing at the Property management office on the date the contract starts.
 The office is at Eggertsgata 6, and is open from 09.00-13.00 all working days.
 When residents move out the Property management does an appraisal in the apartment/room.
 The new resident then has seven days to make comments on the appraisal.
 If the resident has any comments, he/she must return the form he/she got when picking up the keys to the Property management office.
 After that time, the appraisal is considered confirmed.